klp1130/JavaScript30/README.md

-# JavaScript30
+# JavaScript30 🍦
-30 projects built with vanilla JavaScript, HTML and CSS
+30 projects built with Vanilla JavaScript, HTML and CSS